WaleedZriqui/Mastering-JavaScript-in-20-days/Day6.md

 }
 ```

-You can also use the browser's debugger to pause JS and inspect what's happening, The `debugger` statement creates a *breakpoint* where JS will pause and let you look around:
+* We can also use the browser's debugger to pause JS and inspect what's happening, The `debugger` statement creates a *breakpoint* where JS will pause and let you look around:

 ```javaScript
 function whyIsntThisWorking(input) {